Ford is in the late stages of on-road tests for a new generation of the Escape, or Kuga if you're reading this in Europe.

 2020 Ford Focus Active

-The increased size makes sense with Ford having recently introduced the subcompact Ecosport as well as announcing a new baby off-roader.
+The increased size makes sense with Ford having introduced the subcompact Ecosport as well as announcing a new baby off-roader.
 In addition, key Escape rivals like the Nissan Rogue and Volkswagen Tiguan have also grown substantially with their most recent redesigns.

 2020 Ford Escape (Kuga) spy shots - Image via S. Baldauf/SB-Medien

 We're also expecting the Escape Hybrid to make a return, this time with a plug-in hybrid powertrain.
-It's part of Ford's plan to launch 24 hybrid and plug-in hybrids over the next five years, including F-150 and Mustang hybrids, though we might not see it at launch.
+It's part of Ford's plan to launch 24 hybrid and plug-in hybrids over the next few years, including F-150 and Mustang hybrids, though we might not see it at launch.